ImperialOctopus/worlds-to-follow/docs/01-guide/02-dice-rolls.md

 If you have an edge on a roll, roll an extra d6 on top of the usual two.
 If you have more than one edge on a roll from different sources, each one gives you an extra d6.
 Keep the highest two d6s from all those that you roll.

-### Entitlement
+## Entitlement

-Many abilities and spells will specify a player is entitled to certain effects.
-This means that they may choose any effect for that ability or spell when they use it, _up to and including_ the what they are entitled to.
+When the abilities and spells described in these rules state that they cause some effect, that doesn't mean precisely what is described happens; it means that the player is _entitled_ to that effect.
+This means that they may choose any effect for that ability or spell when they use it, _up to and including_ exactly what is described.
 For example, a spell that entitles the player to one square metre of fire may be used to create a candle flame; a torch flame; or an entire solid cube, one metre on a side - but not more.
+For spells and abilities that require concentration, you may change its effect (within its limits) as long as it lasts.